tkyaaronRM/tkyaaronRM.github.io/index.md

 In 2024, I was honored to receive Gold Awards at both the Singapore Raffles Music Festival and the SMTA Performers' Festival & Chamber Music Competition.
 I also had the exciting opportunity to compete internationally.
 That same year, I won First Prize in the International Music Competition Oxford “Grand Prize Virtuoso” (Junior Category).
 In 2025, I was awarded First Prize in the American Protégé International Piano & Strings Competition and received Second Prize in The New York Classical Music Competition for Violin (Young Performers II category)—where no First Prize was awarded that year.

-In addition to practicing my instruments, I also chose to explore music theory in greater depth.
-Learning theory helped me understand how music works beyond just playing the notes.
-It gave me a clearer idea of how pieces are put together and allowed me to interprete music more thoughtfully.
-Together, my practical training and theoretical study have helped me grow into a more well-rounded and expressive musician.
+In addition to practicing my instruments, I chose to explore music theory in greater depth.
+I took formal lessons in both theory and composition, and eventually achieved ABRSM Grade 6 Music Theory with Merit.
+Studying theory helped me understand how music works beyond just playing the notes—it gave me insight into how pieces are structured and how composers express their ideas.
+This deeper understanding has allowed me to interpret music more thoughtfully.
+Together, my practical training and theoretical studies have shaped me into a more well-rounded and expressive musician.

 ### Highlights of Performances